mazzalab/pyntacle/docs/_build/html/_sources/installation.rst.txt

 Note: unfortunately, at the time of writing this guide, Mac Ports does not provide a python3.6 version of the library 'xlsxwriter'; therefore, everything must be downgraded to Python 3.5.
 This does not affect the performance or the results.

-Finally, extract the Dedalus `source tar.gz file <http://www.example.com>`_ navigate into it and run as an administrator:
+Finally, extract the pyntacle `source tar.gz file <http://www.example.com>`_ navigate into it and run as an administrator:

 ::

   python3.5 setup.py install
-  ln -s /opt/local/Library/Frameworks/Python.framework/Versions/3.5/bin/dedalus /opt/local/bin
+  ln -s /opt/local/Library/Frameworks/Python.framework/Versions/3.5/bin/pyntacle /opt/local/bin